afoley587/52-weeks-of-projects-2024/01-simple-p2p-blockchain/README.md

-# I Built A Peer 2 Peer Blockchain To Help Learn Golang
+# I Built A Peer 2 Peer Blockchain From Scratch.
+'Twas Fun
 I'm newish to golang.
 I'm very new to blockchain.
 Let's combine the two and learn something cool.
 In this article, I'll be building a Peer-to-peer blockchain system.
 In the end, we will be able to watch